EveCharbie/Robust_standingBack/README.md

 # Exemples
 In the folder `examples\`, you will find the following examples (NTC, KTC, HTC):
-- `sommersault_5phases_CL_with_pelvis_landing.py`: This script generates the optimal control problem with the holonomic constraint.
+- `sommersault_htc.py`: This script generates the optimal control problem with the holonomic constraint.
-- `sommersault_5phases_CL_with_pelvis_landing_tau_dot.py`: This script generates the optimal control problem with the holonomic constraint and torque derivative driven
+- `sommersault_htc_taudot.py`: This script generates the optimal control problem with the holonomic constraint and torque derivative driven
-- `sommersault_5phases_KTC_with_pelvis_landing_tau_dot.py`: This script generates the optimal control problem with the kinematic constraint and torque derivative driven
+- `sommersault_ktc_taudot.py`: This script generates the optimal control problem with the kinematic constraint and torque derivative driven
-- `sommersault_5phases_with_pelvis_landing.py`: This script generates the optimal control problem without the holonomic constraint.
+- `sommersault.py`: This script generates the optimal control problem without the holonomic constraint.
-- `sommersault_5phases_with_pelvis_landing_tau_dot.py`: This script generates the optimal control problem without the holonomic constraint and torque derivative driven
+- `sommersault_taudot.py`: This script generates the optimal control problem without the holonomic constraint and torque derivative driven

-# Contents from the paper
-In predictive simulations of human movements, contact interactions between limbs are often neglected to reduce modeling complexity.
-However, limb-on-limb contacts are inherent to certain movements, such as the backward tuck somersault where athletes grasp their legs with their hands while rotating in the air.

-In the present study, we introduced limb-on-limb holonomic constraints into an optimal control problem to simulate more realistic techniques of backward tuck somersault.
-It was simulated using a planar digital twin comprising eight degrees of freedom and was divided into five phases: propulsion, pre-tuck flight, tuck, post-tuck flight, and landing.
-We modeled the limb-on-limb interaction during the tuck phase in two ways:
-- with holonomic tucking constraints allowing force generation between the hands and shank
-- with kinematic tucking constraints only prescribing the hand position, without force generation.
-Incorporating the holonomic tucking constraint allowed the avatar to pull its shanks using its hands, replicating the behavior measured in an athlete.

-This pulling strategy reduced the hip joint torques and the metabolic energy expenditure required to counteract the centrifugal pseudo-forces during the somersault rotation, leading to a more efficient movement.
-These findings suggest that incorporating limb-on-limb holonomic constraints enhances the biomechanical accuracy and realism of simulated human movements.
-Our implementation of limb-on-limb holonomic constraints can be utilized in other simulation contexts, potentially advancing the modeling of complex human motions in sports science, rehabilitation, and robotics.